g00364787/52446-fundamentals-of-d-a/README.md

 12. GMIT-FUND-D-A-Assignment2018--20181105a.ipynb = Jupyter notebook file (Anaconda3 64bit)
 13. GMIT-FUND-D-A-Assignment2018--20181108a.ipynb = Jupyter notebook file (Anaconda3 64bit)
 14. GMIT-FUND-D-A-Assignment2018--20181108b.ipynb = Jupyter notebook file (Anaconda3 64bit)

-### (the highest date and revision letter contains the latest updated notebook file)
+.
-### (I do this when creating when creating presentations/projects/reports to reduce data loss in the event of a hard disk fail)
+(The highest date and revision letter contains the latest updated notebook file) (I do this when creating when creating presentations/projects/reports to reduce data loss in the event of a hard disk fail)